 Some industry experts speculate that object storage will overtake scale-out NAS.
 However, it's possible the two technologies will continue to function side by side.
 Both scale-out and object storage methodologies deal with scale, but in different ways.

 NAS files are centrally managed via the Portable Operating System Interface (POSIX).
 It provides data security and ensures multiple applications can share a scale-out device without fear that one application will overwrite a file being accessed by other users.

 Object storage is a new method for easily scalable storage in web-scale environments.
 It is useful for unstructured data that is not easily compressible, particularly large video files.

 Object storage does not use POSIX or any file system.
 Instead, all the objects are presented in a flat address space.
 Bits of metadata are added to describe each object, enabling quick identification within a flat address namespace.

 NAS vs. DAS

 Direct-attached storage (DAS) refers to a dedicated server or storage device that is not connected to a network.
 A computer's internal HDD is the simplest example of DAS.
-To access DAS files, the user must have access to the physical storage.
+To access DAS files, the user or computer must have access to the physical storage.